microsoft/vscode-dev-containers/containers/kubernetes-helm/README.md

     RUN curl -s https://raw.githubusercontent.com/helm/helm/master/scripts/get | bash -
     ```

-2. Forward the local Docker socket and mount the local `.kube` folder in the container so the configuration can be reused.
+2. Next, forward the local Docker socket and mount the local `.kube` folder in the container so the configuration can be reused.
 From `devContainer.json`:

     ```json
         "runArgs": ["-e", "SYNC_LOCALHOST_KUBECONFIG=true",